-While others are interested in making the distinction, my interest has been in observing the similarity - focusing on addressing my clients' specific reactions rather than labeling them as 'depression' or 'grief'.
-This article's image of the emotional whirlwind illustrates specific reactions that could be experienced by someone who is grieving a death, job loss or family illness..
-They do not necessarily experience all the reactions.
-If you are experiencing a challenging time, go through the emotional whirlwind image to assess what you are experiencing and also not experiencing.
+The image of the emotional whirlwind in this article illustrates specific reactions that could be experienced by someone who is grieving loss by death or other losses such as destruction due to war, job/financial loss, family illness.
+Your emotional reaction is rarely just one emotion and you do not necessarily experience all the reactions.
+Some of your reactions may not even be listed on the whirlwind.
+If you are experiencing tough times, go through the emotional whirlwind image to acknowledge and assess what you are experiencing and also not experiencing.

-This same image could also illustrate some of the same specific reactions such as sadness, loneliness, frustration experienced by a person that presents with an unexplained, unprovoked context and gets diagnosed as depressed.
-Something to consider though is that the reason a person is presenting with an unexplained context for the symptoms may be due to a context of situational adversity that has been unconsciously repressed from past years but manifesting in the present - a situational loss that has occurred years ago .
+This emotional whirlwind could also illustrate some of the same specific reactions such as sadness, loneliness, frustration that present with an unexplained, unprovoked context.
+Having difficulty with daily functioning, ultimately end up medically diagnosed with depression.
+Something to consider though is that the reason a person presenting with an unexplained context may be that the context is buried in the past, unconsciously repressed - situational loss that has occurred years ago.
+It could also be a result of not being in touch with yourself.

-This is why it is so important for you to be in touch with yourself, able to mindfully self monitor your emotions and behaviors with awareness to avoid not being able to retrieve past experiences that linger, manifesting in the present with adverse reactions.
-In order to be able to do this, I developed the 3-A Coping Framework.
-The components of Acknowledge, Assess, Assist operate on the premise that wherever there is adversity, there is situational loss that brings on specific reactions to be addressed.
-I see the impact of loss in the circumstances that individuals experience.
+This is why it is so important for you to be in touch, mindfully monitoring yourself, your emotions and behaviors with awareness.
+The 3-A Coping Framework that I developed provides you with the monitoring tools.
+The 3-A components of Acknowledge, Assess, Assist operate on the premise that whenever you experience tough times, there is situational loss that brings on specific reactions to be addressed.
+In my private practice, I see the impact of loss brought on by the tough circumstances that individuals experience.
 This view is different from the conventional cultural views related to loss and grief.

 Acknowledge the adversity, loss and face reality;